 Let us introduce you to Hayley and Roger Mason, the entrepreneurial couple behind Settler Hives.

-Hayley and Roger fell head over heels for beekeeping while living on a blueberry farm in Canada (as you do), and promptly set up a new hive when they moved back to Toowoomba this year.
+Hayley and Roger fell head over heels for beekeeping while living on a blueberry farm in Canada (as you do), and promptly set up a new hive when they moved back to Toowoomba last year.
 And so began the idea for Settler Hives, a beautifully-packaged selection of bee-nurturing seeds, that brings the idea full circle.
-Only three months old, the brand is already thriving, and the couple are starting to see their vision of a lifestyle-business come to life.
+The brand is already thriving, and the couple are starting to see their vision of a lifestyle-business come to life.
 And they’re exactly the sort of people who deserve it.

 We met up with Hayley, Roger and two-year-old Scarlett at their home recently to talk all things business, beekeeping and breakfast.
 (And to convince them to become our friends…)

 Occupation: Roger is a builder, and they run Settler Hives together